1twalters01/Obsidian/Computer Science/Languages/TypeScript/1. TypeScript Core/1) Getting started/4) Additional Tooling.md

 Go to https://typescript-eslint.io/rules/ to see all the rules that you can choose.

 # SWC
 SWC (speedy web compiler) is a typescript transpiler written in Rust.
 It only transpiles code and doesn't perform type checking, so this should only be used for dev builds.
-It is however much faster.
+It is, however, much faster.
 As such, we will use it for our dev build.

 * Run `pnpm i -D @swc/cli @swc/core`
 * Change the dev settings in the `package.json` to `pnpm i -D @swc/cli @swc/core`